Webchat

 #### Customize Layout Settings

-Configure the widget's appearance and behavior across seven sub-tabs: General, Avatars, Colors, Start Up Notifications, Idle Notifications, Actions, and Custom.
-Each is covered in detail below.
+Configure the widget's appearance and behavior across different sub-tabs.
+Each is covered in [Layout Settings](/deploy/webchat/layout-settings.md).

 {% endstep %}